jess-hollander/jess-hollander/README.md

 - 😄 Pronouns: she/her
 - 🌱 I’m currently learning the ACL2 language
 - 📫 How to reach me: jessicahollander2005@gmail.com
+- 💬 Projects and repositiories are avaible upon request
 <!--
 **jess-hollander/jess-hollander** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.